Curbside Recycling Guide

 Plastic Recycling

 Place the following plastic items loose in your recycling cart.
 Rinse all containers before recycling.
-Only include plastic bottles and tubs if they are 6 ounces or larger.
-Remove lids and discard them in your garbage.
+Only include plastic bottles and tubs if they are 2 inches by 2 inches or larger.
+Screw on lids can be left on plastic bottles and jugs.
+Snap on lids should be removed and discarded in your garbage.
 If the plastic container previously held hazardous material such as pesticides, do not include it in your recycling.

 Accepted